 Drupal Updates 2021

-November 2021 is a significant time in the life of a Drupal website.
-It marks the end-of-life (EOL) for Drupal 8 (D8) and the one-year mark for the EOL for Drupal 7 (D7) in November 2022.
+It is a significant time in the life of a Drupal website.
+End-of-life (EOL) for Drupal 8 (D8) was November 2021 and Drupal 7 (D7) will reach EOL in November 2023.
 If you are wondering why Drupal 8 would end prior to Drupal 7, that’s a fair question.
 But before we look into the answer, it’s important to understand what End-Of-Life means.

 What does End-Of-Life mean for software?